Hiring a Medical Malpractice Lawyer: What to Expect

 “I’m not the type of person who sues someone.”
 “I’ve worked with my doctor for years and really respect him/her.”
 If this is how you feel, you’re in good company.
 It says a lot about your values and that you view the justice system and lawsuits seriously.
 So do we.

 Your life has been turned upside down.
-No one would listen to you.
-Doctors talked down to you.
+Maybe your doctor didn’t listen to you or talked down to you.
 You couldn’t get clear answers.
 You felt isolated, overwhelmed, and powerless.
 These are common experiences of people who have been harmed by medical malpractice.

 We give you the space and time to express that anger.
 It’s our job to listen and make sure you are heard!
 The frustration you have experienced, in fact, is part of your case.
 We want you to feel safe and protected and we will do everything we can to help you regain your voice, your power, and get back to living your life.